ryannono/BasicStoreApp/prisma/readme.md

 # TasteTrove Database Schema

+## Schema

+This directory contains the Prisma schema file (`schema.prisma`).

+`schema.prisma` is where you define your database schema and relations.

+`.env` is where you store environment variables such as database connection string.

 This schema is designed to support the backend for the TasteTrove e-commerce application.
 It comprises several models that represent the key entities in the system: users, carts, products, orders, and addresses.

 ## User